turtleneck444/speak-kindred/REVOLUTIONARY_FEATURES.md

 ## 🎯 Mission Statement

 **"Revolutionary communication tools should not cost $15,000.
 Every person deserves a voice, regardless of their financial situation.
-SpeakKindred proves that cutting-edge AAC technology can be free, accessible, and better than expensive alternatives."**
+Rehman AI proves that cutting-edge AAC technology can be free, accessible, and better than expensive alternatives."**

 ---

 ## 📞 For Clinicians & Therapists

-**Why recommend SpeakKindred:**
+**Why recommend Rehman AI:**
 1. **Evidence-Based:** Built on AAC best practices
 2. **Customizable:** Adapt to any user's needs
 3. **Analytics:** Track progress over time